Buraisx/tic-tac-toe/README.md

 #Issues:<br>
 =============
-efficiency issues, every click we are checking all of the wincons when we don’t need to<br>
+efficiency issues. every click, we are checking all of the wincons when we don’t need to<br>
-dont need to check unless 5 moves have been made<br>
+Dont need to check unless 5 moves have been made<br>
 Don’t need to check diagonal unless placement is [0][0], [0][2],[1][1],[2][0], or [2][2]<br>